KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/AI-Article.md

 The keyboard-specific text components will automatically manage text routing and only take proxy ownership while they are focused.

-See the <doc:Text-Input-Article> article for more information.
+See the <doc:Input-Article> article for more information.